Firle: Governance

 On a local level, Firle is governed by Firle Parish Council, which meets every two months in the Firle village memorial hall.
 Its responsibilities include footpaths, street lighting, playgrounds and minor planning applications.
 The parish council has five seats available which were uncontested in the May 2007 election.
 On 8 March 1971 the parish was renamed from "West Firle" to "Firle".

 The next level of government is the district council.
 The parish of Firle lies within the Ouse Valley and Ringmer ward of Lewes District Council which returns three seats to the council.
-The election on 4 May 2007 elected two Liberal Democrats and one Conservative.

 East Sussex County Council is the next tier of government, for which Firle is within the Ouse Valley East division.
 The council has responsibility for education, libraries, social services, civil registration, trading standards and transport.
 Elections for the county council are held every four years.
-The Liberal Democrat Thomas Ost was elected in the 2005 election.

 The UK Parliament constituency for Firle is Lewes.
-The Liberal Democrat Norman Baker served as the constituency MP since 1997, before losing his seat in the 2015 general election to the Conservative Maria Caulfield.
-She had her majority reduced to just over 2,000 in the 2019 general election by runner up Lib Dem candidate, Oli Henman.
+The Liberal Democrat James MacCleary has served as the constituency MP since 2024.